GENI-NSF/geni-tools/README-omni.txt

 Full changes are listed in the CHANGES file.

 == Handling Omni Output ==
-Omni supports the '-o' option to have Omni save the output of Omni to one or more files.
+Omni supports the `-o` option to have Omni save the output of Omni to one or more files.
 See the [#RunningOmni documentation] for individual commands for details.

 Omni output is done through the python logging package, and prints to STDERR by default.
-Logging levels, format, and output destinations are configurable by supplying a custom Python logging configuration file, using the '-l' option.
+Logging levels, format, and output destinations are configurable by supplying a custom Python logging configuration file, using the `-l` option.
 Note that these settings will apply to the entire Python process.
-For help creating a logging config file, see http://docs.python.org/library/logging.config.html#configuration-file-format and see the sample 'omni_log_conf_sample.conf'.
-Note that if present in your configuration file, Omni will use the special variable 'optlevel' to set logging to INFO by default, and DEBUG if you specify the '--debug' option to Omni.
+For help creating a logging config file, see http://docs.python.org/library/logging.config.html#configuration-file-format and see the sample `omni_log_conf_sample.conf`.
+Note that if present in your configuration file, Omni will use the special variable 'optlevel' to set logging to INFO by default, and DEBUG if you specify the `--debug` option to Omni.

 For further control of Omni output, use Omni as a library from your own python script (see [#OmniasaLibrary below] for details).
-For example, your script can modify the '-l' logging config file option between Omni calls.
+For example, your script can modify the `-l` logging config file option between Omni calls.
-Alternatively, you can call the Omni function 'omni.applyLogConfig(<path to your log config file>)'.
-See the documentation for 'applyLogConfig' for details.
+Alternatively, you can call the Omni function `omni.applyLogConfig(<path to your log config file>)`.
+See the documentation for `applyLogConfig` for details.

-When using Omni as a [#OmniasaLibrary script] and you do 'omni.call' or 'omni.applyLogConfig' to load a logging configuration from a file, existing loggers are NOT disabled (which is the python logging default).
+When using Omni as a [#OmniasaLibrary script] and you do `omni.call` or `omni.applyLogConfig` to load a logging configuration from a file, existing loggers are NOT disabled (which is the python logging default).
 However, those existing loggers will not be modified with the new logging settings, unless they are explicitly named in the